-Water + Architecture – rocks formations created by water erosion, sea caverns, ripples – is the design inspiration.
+Water (ripples, natural geometry of a water drop) + Architecture (rock formations created by water erosion, sea caverns) were the design inspiration.

+The smooth flowing semi-symmetrical geometry of natural ripples informed the hotel design.
 Liquefied geometry links the hotel form to the surrounding water, integrating spaces above and below the water line including an elevated green space.
-The smooth flowing semi symmetrical geometry of natural ripples informs the hotel marina that seamlessly connects to the hotel base to create an exclusive water experience on each side of the hotel tower.
+A marina seamlessly connects to the hotel base to create an exclusive water experience on each side of the hotel tower.
 A central glass atrium brings natural light and air into the hotel areas.

 Sustainable features include a bio-filtration system, solar energy, wind generation and water collection.